mfelt/mfelt.github.io/index.md

 - Perform continuous testing to locate bugs.
 - Present new features at a weekly company-wide meeting.

-See my full work experience on my <a href="https://www.linkedin.com/in/malcolm-felt-65922531/">LinkedIn profile</a>
+See my full work experience on <a href="https://www.linkedin.com/in/malcolm-felt-65922531/">LinkedIn</a>.

 <h2 id="projects"><span>Project Portfolio</span></h2>